 Your doctor will use the following tests to diagnose a urinary tract infection:

-If your infection does not respond to treatment or if you get repeated infections, your doctor may use the following tests to examine your urinary tract for disease or injury:
+If your infection does not respond to treatment or if you keep getting infections over and over again, your doctor may use the following tests to examine your urinary tract for disease or injury:

-Antibiotics, medicines that kill the bacteria, are used to treat urinary tract infections.
-Your doctor will choose a drug that best treats the bacteria causing your infection.
-Commonly used antibiotics include:
+You will need to treat a urinary tract infection.
+Antibiotics are medicines that kill bacteria and fight an infection.
+Antibiotics are typically used to treat urinary tract infections.
+Your healthcare provider will pick a drug that best treats the particular bacteria that’s causing your infection.
+Some commonly used antibiotics can include: